hirakmaa/BiasAware/README.md

 - Treat all free-text responses with empathy; some describe traumatic experiences.
 - If you build models using this data, please report on biases and limitations transparently.
 - This dataset is **not** a clinical instrument and should not be used to diagnose individuals.

-If you or someone you know is struggling, please reach out to a mental health professional or a helpline such as **iCall India: +91 9152987821** or **Vandrevala Foundation: 1860-2662-345**.

 ---

 ## 📚 Citation